cosmintudose/cosmintudose.github.io/index.md

 <div><h2><i class="fas fa-chalkboard-teacher"></i> Presentations</h2></div>

+- December 2022 - **Irish Computation Biology and Genomics Symposium** - University of Galway, Ireland
+Talk: The dual role of PRC2 in gene regulation in acute myeloid leukaemia

 - September 2022 - **CRISPR and Beyond: Perturbations at Scale to Understand Genomes** - Wellcome Genome Campus, UK
 Talk: Sensitivity to gene inhibition in cancer cells is better predicted by mRNA abundance than by gene regulatory network-inferred activity